ayazhankadessova/grafana-prometheus/README.md

 - 80%+ CPU usage is high -> red 0.8
 - Others are green

-* Now we can see where the red region would begin
+*Now we can see where the red region would begin.*

 ## 5c.
 Table Visualization